APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

+   The critical aspect of the DNS names used in this mechanism is that they contain the specified label for either the positive and negative test as the left-most label in the query name.

    The sentinel detection process uses a test with three query names:

    o  A query name containing the left-most label "kskroll-sentinel-is-
-      ta-<tag-index>.".
+      ta-<key-tag>.".
 This corresponds to a a validly-signed RRset in the zone, so that responses associated with queried names in this zone can be authenticated by a DNSSEC-validating resolver.
 Any validly-signed DNS zone can be used for this test.

    o  A query name containing the left-most label "kskroll-sentinel-not-
-      ta-<tag-index>.".
+      ta-<key-tag>.".
 This is also a validly-signed name.
-Any validly-signed DNS zone can be used for this test.
+Any validly- signed DNS zone can be used for this test.

    o  A query name that is signed with a DNSSEC signature that cannot be
       validated (such as if the corresponding RRset is not signed with a